-- A. COMMERCIAL GENERAL LIABILITY INSURANCE including, but not limited to: coverage for premises & operations, personal & advertising injury, products & completed operations, Liability assumed under an Insured Contract (including tort liability of another assumed in a business contract), and independent contractors.
-Coverage must be written on an occurrence basis, with limits of liability no less than: - 1.
-Each Occurrence Limit \$1,000,000 - 2.
+2.6.1 Comprehensive General Liability Insurance written on an occurrence basis including, but not limited to: coverage for bodily injury and property damage, personal & advertising injury, products & completed operations, and contractual liability.
+Coverage must be written on an occurrence basis, with limits of liability no less than:

+- 1. Each Occurrence Limit \$1,000,000 - 2.
 Fire Damage Limit (Damage to rented premises) \$100,000 - 3.
 Personal & Advertising Injury Limit \$1,000,000 - 4.
 General Aggregate Limit \$2,000,000 - 5.
-Products & Completed Operations Aggregate Limit \$2,000,000 (mostly for construction or equipment sold to the CITY)
+Products & Completed Operations Aggregate Limit \$2,000,000

-Products & Completed Operations Coverage shall be maintained for two (2) years after the final payment under this contract.
-(Increase to 10 years for construction projects) (For construction projects also include: Designated Construction Project(s) General Aggregate Limit)
+Products & Completed Operations Coverage shall be maintained for the later of three (3) years after the delivery of goods/services or final payment under the Agreement.
+(For Construction projects: Increase to ten (10) years and include a Designated Construction Project(s) General Aggregate Limit)

 The City of Pembroke Pines must be shown as an additional insured with respect to this coverage.
-City's Additional Insured status shall extend to any coverage beyond the minimum requirements for limits of liability found herein.
+The CITY's additional insured status shall extend to any coverage beyond the minimum limits of liability found herein.